Short Term Emergency Aid Committee (STEAC)

 Short Term Emergency Aid Committee (STEAC) was founded by a group of volunteers in 1967, in response to the need for emergency aid to migrant farmers who were unable to find work during a very rainy spring and found themselves with no money for food.
 Since then, STEAC has increased the types of help it provides to low-income individuals and families in Yolo County, whose needs cannot be met by other charitable or government agencies.
 The STEAC office is located in Davis.
 About 90% of STEAC's income is the result of donations from individuals and companies, with the remaining coming from public grants.

-STEAC's services include food for school children, seniors, and low-income individuals, rental and utility assistance, outstanding bill payment, textbooks for community college students, employment training, legal documents, clothing for job seekers, and help at the end of the year with food, clothing and holiday gifts.
-STEAC now provides nearly 8,000 instances of help per year to individuals and families, including 72,000 meals from the food pantry.
-Most of the work is done by volunteers, who work in the office screening and managing clients and cases, packing and distributing food at the food closet, helping job seekers select interview outfits, and leading the yearly holiday adoption program.
+STEAC's services include food for food insecure school students grades pre-k to high school, low-income seniors and families, rental and utility assistance, outstanding bill payments, financial assistance for local community college students, employment training, legal documents, clothing for job seekers and those in need, and assistance during the Holiday season with food and gifts.
+STEAC now provides almost 22,000 instances of help per year to qualifying individuals and families, including nearly 105,000 meals from our various food programs.
+Volunteers are essential to STEAC.
+Current volunteers help at the office with data entry, case management, and more, food pantry volunteers help with packing and distributing of food, warehouse inventory and organization, food deliveries, and volunteers also lead the yearly holiday adoption program.

 Giving Activity